HazDuck/mh/README.md

 - I would have have spent more time working on the prop type checking, what I've added is quite basic
 - I would have spent more time ensuring all components are accessible e.g. using correct HTML elements, semantic HTML etc
 - I would have spent more time checking code for edge cases, if incorrect data was returned from the account fetch
+- I'd review the yearsSincePurchase logic to ensure it 'feels' right for a customer i.e. when was something 1 year vs 2 years ago, would this create a sudden dip in the annual appreciation?
+I'd look into using something like moment js if needed

 What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.